JetBrains/kotlin-wrappers/kotlin-emotion/README.md

 most CSS properties match the CSS specification.
 However, there are a few things to keep in mind when defining properties with Kotlin.
 This guide is designed to help you get up and running fast.

-To create a React HTML element style, first, create a `css` block.
+To style an HTML element, first, create a `css` block.
 Next, define your CSS properties.
 The example below isn't the most elegant `div` tag, but it does showcase some common CSS properties and how to define them.
 Once you have your frontend up and running, have fun and experiment!